horizontalsystems/horizontalsystems.github.io/index.md

 Be Your Own Bank! | Exchange between crypto | Launch a DAO company Decentralized crypto currency bank to securely hold your crypto assets. | Decentralized crypto currency exchange that works without a middle men. | Discover and invest in DAOs launched using DAICO model.

-future products are to be decided upon
+future products are to be decided upon:
-Censorship resistant
+"Censorship resistant",
-Can’t be evil
+"Can’t be evil",
-Software development
+"Software development",
-No central infrastructure
+"No central infrastructure",
-Keep no data
+"Keep no data",
-Decentralized
+"Decentralized",
-For profit
+"For profit".

 ## Invest in Horizontal Systems